 - Gold: 50,000 & above

 You must achieve at minimum a Silver ranking in order to progress to the next level of the Mutation.
+Once you reach higher levels of mutations you will need to obtain Gold in order to progress.
 The score is determined by a number of different factors, including:

 - Time: The better your team’s completion time of the mutation the better your score will be.
 The completion time is calculated at the end of a run.